Is it possible to increase low AMH level?

 At a certain age, fertility in women starts to decline until it finally disappears.
 This reality will not change anytime soon.
 However, in women who are ready to invest a reasonable effort, the biological clock can certainly be slowed down to a certain degree.

-What helps increase AMH levels: DHEA and vitamin D
+What sometimes helps increase AMH levels: DHEA and vitamin D

 It is a wise investment in your remaining fertility if you spend some months refreshing your eggs before getting pregnant.

-One nutritional supplement which is most often discussed in terms of its impact on egg and embryo quality and stabilizing AMH values is the DHEA (here you can read more articles on DHEA in improving egg quality).
+One nutritional supplement which is most often discussed in terms of its impact on egg and embryo quality and stabilizing AMH values is the DHEA.

 From this initial baseline, you then want to go up with DHEA until the values reach the upper 20% of the range for young women of 25 (DHEA declines with age and the idea is to bring it again to the level typical of women with high fertility and plentiful, healthy eggs).

 Another thing which we learned recently is that vitamin D is a strong positive regulator of ovarian reserve.
 But would vitamin D truly increase AMH levels?
 In this study here you can read how AMH levels decreased by 18% in winter months and these effects could be reversed with the supplementation of vitamin D.

 That’s why I encourage women over 35 to supplement 4000IU per day of vitamin D (with a supplement like this for example) throughout the year, with the exception of 3-4 summer months.